 In general, PPC does work of course (a lot of agents use it successfully as a primary part of their lead generation strategy).

-However, PPC just doesn’t work as well as a SEO driven content for 1 main reason: PPC doesn’t build trust.
+However, PPC just doesn’t work as well as an SEO-driven content for 1 main reason: PPC doesn’t build trust (you can learn more about that right here).

 That’s where a solid SEO strategy comes in.
 SEO is one of the best ways to build trust with your target audience; and the best part is that once it’s up and running, it can run in the background, 24 hours a day, without you needing to do much (other than continue to build it).